 5. Decline chest fly

-For this next straight arm pulldown alternative you preferably have a decline weight bench.
+For this next straight arm pulldown alternative, you preferably have a decline weight bench.
 You will also need some type of one-handed resistance.
-To do a decline chest fly with dumbbells on a weight bench take the following steps:

 - Keep your arms with the dumbbells slightly less than stretched and pointing up.
 Your hand palms should face each other and your hands should be as close together as possible.